chrisknox97/bikesharing/README.md

 ### Finally, we exported the file as a ``csv`` for use in ``Tableau`` while dropping our ``Index``.

     citibike_df.to_csv("NYC_Citibike_Challenge.csv", index = False)

+### The Jupyter Notebook used to write this code can be found [here.](https://github.com/chrisknox97/bikesharing/blob/main/NYC_Citibike_Challenge.ipynb)

 ## Results: Tableau